• Art magazine

 • Famous oil painting part 2 - places 26 to 50

-• The 21 most popular paintings for reproductions of oil pictures of the old masters
+• The 21 most popular paintings for reproductions of oil paintings by the old masters

 • Hand -painted oil paintings by international artists